-Under the Obama administration the strategy was one of strengthening ties with Asian countries, ex China.
-The Trans-Pacific-Partnership (TTP) was part of that.
+Under the Obama administration, the strategy was one of strengthening ties with Asian countries, ex.
+China.
+The Trans-Pacific-Partnership (TPP) was part of that.

 The Trump administration is taking a different angle, preferring to hit China economically to weaken their influence, rather than cozying up to China’s neighbours.

 Either way, it doesn’t really matter.
 What is important with respect to Europe is this.

 The US realises that the growing threat comes from those fiendish Chinese and so we’re going to continue to see US military spending at NATO decline, and we’re going to see an increasing number of US military bases in Europe greatly diminished and shut right down.The US realises the growing threat comes from China.
 We're going to continue to see US military spending at NATO decline.Click To Tweet

 The Europeans don’t like this new reality much because they quite fancied having US troops keep angry Ivan at bay without bearing much of the cost of doing so themselves.

 Sure, local Europeans may sometimes get annoyed that there are guys in fatigues stomping about their home towns who go by the name of Joe, Bob, or Billy and say things like “roger” and “negative”.